improbable-eng/phtree-cpp/README.md

 ### Theory

-The PH-Tree is discussed in the follwoing publications and reports:
+The PH-Tree is discussed in the following publications and reports:

 - T. Zaeschke, C. Zimmerli, M.C.
 Norrie:
   "The PH-Tree -- A Space-Efficient Storage Structure and Multi-Dimensional Index", (SIGMOD 2014)